To improve your experience Update your browser. Your browser is not supported.

 UCSS mining hike 2024

-Led by Utah’s State Historic Preservation Officer, this guided hike uncovers remnants of old mines and stories of the resilience and ingenuity that shaped Alta’s early days.
+Take a hike back in time with the Alta Environmental Center and Utah Cultural Site Stewardship as we explore Alta’s mining history in Grizzly Gulch.
+Led by Utah’s State Historic Preservation Officer, this guided hike will uncover remnants of old mines and share stories of the resilience and ingenuity that shaped Alta’s early days.
 Registration Required >

 Learn More